bovirus/adbtools2/README.md

 * **root-overlay** this is a directory with same folder structure as the root file system, files present in this directory will be written to the new root file system, after the above patches have been applied.
-Currently the main folder and files located in This directory are the followings:
+This directory is copied to the *mod-kit-dir* and can be customized.
+Currently the main folder and files located in this directory are the followings:

     * `/opt` directory, it is the mount point for an ext2, ext3 or ext4